KitwareMedical/HistologyCancerDiagnosisDeepPersistenceHomology/README.md

 python main.py --data=<Path-to-data-directory> --config=<Path-to-config-file>
 ```

-The models uses Tensorboard by default in the callback.
+All models use Tensorboard by default in the callback.
-The models currenty use one of the following two optimizers:
-* SGD if optimizer is set to "sgd" in config file.
-Uses [One-Cyclic-Learning-Rate](https://github.com/titu1994/keras-one-cycle#training-with-onecyclelr) policy to update the learning rate.
-* Adam if optimizer is set to "adam" in config file.
-Uses [Reduce-LR-On-Plateau](https://keras.io/callbacks/#reducelronplateau) to control the learning rate.

 To find the optimum learning rate using [One-Cycle-Learning-Rate](https://github.com/titu1994/keras-one-cycle) policy run the command as follows:
 ```shell
 python main.py --data=<Path-to-data-directory> --config=<Path-to-config-file> --findLR=True
 ```
 This will run the iterations for only one epoch and save the Learning Rate vs Loss curve in '<results>/LRFinder/' directory.

+The models currenty use one of the following two optimizers:
+* SGD: if optimizer is set to "sgd" in config file.
+Uses [One-Cyclic-Learning-Rate](https://github.com/titu1994/keras-one-cycle#training-with-onecyclelr) policy to update the learning rate.
+* Adam: if optimizer is set to "adam" in config file.
+Uses [Reduce-LR-On-Plateau](https://keras.io/callbacks/#reducelronplateau) to control the learning rate.

 Arguments for main.py:
 ```shell